-This Code of Practice defines the extent of Metering Equipment to be installed by a Meter Operator Agent in fulfilling its role in the installation and maintenance of equipment for Non-Half Hourly Settlement purposes.
+This Code of Practice defines the extent of Metering Equipment to be installed by a SVA Meter Operator Agent in fulfilling its role in the installation and maintenance of equipment for Non-Half Hourly Settlement purposes.

 This Code of Practice derives force from the Balancing and Settlement Code, and in particular the metering provisions contained in Section L, to which reference should be made.
 It should also be read in conjunction with the relevant BSC Procedures.